markyharris/metar/README.md

 Download Balena Etcher - https://www.balena.io/etcher/</br>
 Download Berrylan Unix Bullseye Image - https://berrylan.org/</br>
 Download Berrylan App from either Apple App Store or Android Play Store to your phone<br><br>
 <i>NOTE: The Berrylan image is not strictly required.
 It provides an easy way to setup the WiFi and enable SSH on a headless RPi system such as this.
 There are other ways to do this such as temporarily connecting a keyboard and monitor to the RPi to start.
 However, if you choose to give this to a friend then having the ability to change the WiFi network through the Berrylan phone app can be very handy.
-If Berrylan is not desired, visit; https://www.raspberrypi.com/software/operating-systems/ to download the latest image. https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup provides steps to follow if Berrylan is not used.</i><br>
+If Berrylan is not desired, visit; https://www.raspberrypi.com/software/operating-systems/ to download the latest image.<p>
+https://desertbot.io/blog/headless-raspberry-pi-4-ssh-wifi-setup provides steps to follow to setup WiFi on a headless system if Berrylan is not used.</i><br>

 <b>WRITE IMAGE TO SD CARD:</b></br>
 Using Balena Etcher, write Image to Micro SD Card.<br>